 Union minister Ram Vilas Paswan dies at 74

-His son Chirag Paswan confirmed in a tweet.
+His son Chirag Paswan confirmed his death in a tweet.

 Union minister Ram Vilas Paswan died on Thursday, his son Chirag Paswan confirmed.
 He was 74 years old.
-He recently underwent a heart surgery.
+He underwent a heart surgery on October 4.

 “Papa, now you are not in this world but wherever you are, I know you are always with me,” the tweet said.
 “Miss you Papa.”

-It is not known whether Ram Vilas Paswan had been suffering from any ailment.
 He was the Cabinet Minister of Consumer Affairs, Food and Public Distribution in the Narendra Modi-led government.
 Ram Vilas Paswan was also the chief of the Lok Janshakti Party, which has a base in Bihar.

-He was an eight-time member of the Lok Sabha and a Rajya Sabha MP before his death.
+Paswan started his political career as a member of Samyukta Socialist Party and was elected to the Bihar Legislative Assembly in 1969.
+Later, he joined Lok Dal in 1974, and became its general secretary.
+He entered the Lok Sabha in 1977, on a Janata Party ticket from the Hajipur constituency.
+He was re-elected in 1980, 1989, 1996 and 1998, 1999, 2004, and 2014.

+In 2000, Paswan formed the Lok Janshakti Party, which is an ally of the Bharatiya Janata Party at the Centre.
+However, his party had been part of the Congress-led United Progressive Alliance from 2004 to 2009.
+Under the UPA government, he served as the Minister of Chemicals, Fertilizers and Steel.